Slide

 Screening Criteria

-• Darul Uloom Deoband, Deoband, India
+• Darul Uloom Deoband (Deoband, India)

-• Darul Uloom Nadwatul Ulema, Lucknow, India
+• Darul Uloom Nadwatul Ulama (Lucknow, India)

 Core business of the company being invested in must be Halal and in line with the dictates of Shari’a.
 Hence, investment in securities of any company dealing in conventional banking & finance, conventional insurance, alcoholic drinks, tobacco, pork and other non-halal food products, gambling/gaming, music, movie production, selling of gold & silver jewelry on deferred basis, advertising, arms manufacturing, cloning and pornography or related activities is not permissible.